 Tessa Strickland MA CANTAB, BWY, MA CPP, UKCP Accred.

-I was first attracted to psychotherapy over twenty-five years ago.
-I had no idea what to expect, but I knew that I needed help in making sense of my inner landscap.
+I was first attracted to psychotherapy as a young mother, over twenty-five years ago.
+I had no idea what to expect, but I knew that I needed someone to help me make sense of my inner landscape.
 It worked.
-Since then, psychotherapy has become integral to my way of life, helping me to understand myself better; relate to others with greater insight; and develop my creativity.
+Since then, psychotherapy has become integral to my way of life, helping me to understand myself and my family better; relate to others with greater insight; and develop my creativity.

-I offer an initial interview, which gives you the chance to meet me in person, ask questions and decide whether you feel comfortable about working with me.
-After this, we meet once a week for a one-hour session.
+I invite you to an initial interview, giving you the opportunity to meet me in person, ask questions and decide whether you feel comfortable about working with me.
+If we decide to work together, we then meet once a week for a one-hour session.
 We work at your pace, exploring whatever thoughts, feelings and sensations arise.
-Sometimes, this can involve working with art, dream material or movement.
-Together, we find out how you can express more of yourself and live in a more fulfilling and meaningful way.
+Sometimes, this can involve working with art, dream material or writing.
+Together, we find out how you can understand and express more of yourself and live in a more fulfilling and meaningful way.

 I see people from all kinds of backgrounds.
 I have a particular interest in working with relationship issues; with bereavement; with anxiety and depression, including post-natal depression; and with creativity.
-Having lived in Asia and travelled extensively, I also enjoy working with patients from other cultures.
+Having lived in Asia and travelled extensively throughout my career, I also enjoy working with patients from other cultures.

 Training, qualifications & experience

 I am a graduate of Cambridge University (M.A.
 Classics) and of The Karuna Institute, Devon.
-I practise under the ethical guidelines of UKCP.
+A member of UKCP, I practise under its ethical guidelines.
 Major influences on my work include C. G. Jung, Marion Woodman, D.W.
-Winnicott and D. T. Suzuki.
-As well as practising as a psychotherapist, I work as a publisher and a writer.
-I founded the independent children's publishing house Barefoot Books in 1993 and place a high value on the healing power of story in both adults' and children's lives.
-My own inquiry has been shaped by this and by my interest in the relationship between creativity and spirituality.
-I am passionate about the importance of the creative arts and their power to teach and transform us.
+Winnicott and Zen teacher D. T. Suzuki.
+I addition to practising as a psychotherapist, I am a professional writer and publishing consultant.
+I place a high value on the transformative power of the creative arts, especially music, poetry and literary fiction and I'm interested in how each of us finds our own way to fulfil our potential, both as individuals and in relationship.

 Accredited register membership